ecozihaochen/Forest-SOC-Biomass/README.md

 - geotiff: Folder containing the GeoTIFF files of the 33 environmental covariates used in the modeling.
 - input: CSV file containing 41,899 observations after preprocessing and PCA analysis, including forest biomass, SOC attributes (flux, stock, and turnover time), and 9 principal components.
 - output: GeoTIFF files of SHAP values for three SOC attributes (flux, stock, and turnover time) and CATE values for flux and stock at 1 km resolution.
 Due to file size limitations, the files are archived on [Zenodo](https://doi.org/10.5281/zenodo.18895749).
+<br><br>
+- 2_model_get_shap_of_soc.R: A series of XGBoost models trained on the 9 principal components and three SOC attributes using the R package ‘caret’.
+Then computed SHAP values for each observation and each SOC attribute.
+- 3_model_soc_effect.R: A series of XGBoost models of three SHAP values for SOC flux, SOC stock, and SOC turnover time.
+- 3_predict_soc_effect.R: 100 bootstrap samples of the training data to create a confidence interval around the prediction mean of each pixel.
+- 4_causal_forest.R: To quantify the spatially heterogeneous impacts of SOC stock and flux on forest biomass, we estimated the Conditional Average Treatment Effect (CATE) using the causal forest algorithm implemented in the ‘grf’ R package.

 ## License
 The code and data shared in this study by [Zihao Chen](https://ecozihaochen.github.io/) are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1).